 This course focuses on the underlying value systems, institutions and behaviors that affect communication in cross-cultural contexts.
 The student will examine the interplay between worldviews, language, thinking styles, religion, politics, and other communication areas that can either help or hinder understanding in communication.
-(Prerequisite: ED610)
+(Prerequisite: ED610 or declare MDiv General Ministry focus.)